Alex Osterwalder: The Invincible Company

 - Myth 3: A small number of big bets will lead to a large return.

-- Myth 4: The skills required to explore a new business and to manager and existing one are pretty similar.
+- Myth 4: The skills required to explore a new business and to manage an existing one are pretty similar.
 Business is business.

 - Myth 5: Innovation teams are renegades or pirates that are out to disrupt the old business.
 They need to operate in stealth mode to survive inside a company.